NYC Teacher Wins More Than $250,000 From New York City and the NYC Department of Education Gotcha Squad by Betsy Combier

 In sum, at no time did anyone at the NYC DOE question Petitioner about his address since September of 2002, at which time he explained his circumstances to the officials at District 3.
 The investigation, he believed, was dropped.
 At no time until parent teacher conferences in February 2012 did Petitioner know that CSS had the wrong address for his daughter, who now lives with her mother in the Bronx just like many other students at CSS do.
 When Petitioner saw that the school still had the former school address of Petitioner's employment in February 2012, he tried to change this, but Petitioner could not obtain proof of the current address for his daughter from her mother.
 The school kept the address as is, Petitioner's prior employment.
 At no time prior to February 2012 did anyone, for 11 years, from the NYC DOE, give Petitioner Notice that he was allegedly "lying" to Respondent and that this would lead to charges of fraud and possible termination, and at no time did Petitioner intend to defraud the Respondent.

-The conclusion that was reached by Arbitrator Eleanor E. Glanstein, namely that
+The conclusion that was reached by Arbitrator Eleanor E. Glanstein, namely termination from his teaching position, cited:

 "The evidence established that Respondent's daughter did not meet the residency requirements for admission to schools in District 3"....
 (Glanstein decision, p.33, Verified Petition EX.
 1) was arbitrary, capricious, unconscionable and shocking because there was no residency requirements for CSS, and when his daughter was admitted to elementary school in District 3 Petitioner had no permanent address but gave this information to the school and the investigators, who accepted his explanation and the address he gave.